 Welcome to the women and equality section.
 Here you will find information and resources designed to support the teaching of gender equality issues.
 The information focuses on women and equality.
-Information and resources on other areas of the NUT's equality work can be found here.

 Materials here relate to key developments in the struggle for women's equality.
 Materials also aim to highlight the continuing need to improve the rights of women and girls both in the UK and across the world.
 The resources aim to encourage students to explore social injustices and deepen their understanding of persisting inequalities which exist between men and women in today's society.

 Whilst the last century has seen significant progress of women's empowerment, there are still many inequalities which plague the lives of women today.
 Black and Minority Ethnic women in the UK face additional barriers to achieving equality.
 In common with all women they face gender discrimination, but in addition they are also recipients of racial and religious discrimination.

 - 75 million children of whom 41 million are girls, do not go to primary school.

 - Of the world's 796 million illiterate adults, two thirds are women